BarisAlbayrakIEEE/PersistentDAG/README.md

 a BFS traversal starting from the ancestors of the modified node is the best choice as the BFS is a level based algorithm which ensures a healthy ancestor state inspection for each node.
 **BFS solves the problem in O(N) while for DFS its quadratic**.
-DFS requires an additional traversal in ancestor direction for each node traversed during the iteration in the descendant direction. hence, a modification in the paths of the DAG is the most complicated algorithm, O(N). in most of the DAG implementations, this algorithm is replaced by
+DFS requires an additional traversal in the ancestor direction for each node traversed during the iteration in the descendant direction. hence, a modification in the paths of the DAG is the most complicated algorithm, O(N). in most of the DAG implementations, this algorithm is replaced by